ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 #### Errors behave like exceptions and propagate immediately

-`Error` events indicate that something went wrong.
+`Error` events indicate that something went wrong, and contain a concrete error that indicates what happened.
 Errors are fatal, and propagate as quickly as possible to the consumer for handling.

 Errors also behave like exceptions, in that they “skip” operators, terminating them along the way.
 In other words, most [operators][] immediately stop doing work